 Working for one more year would have given me more time to prepare for my post-work future.

 I would have lived like a pauper my final year and saved another $100,000+ for retirement.
-On my firm’s dime, I would have gone on more international business trips, taken out for lunch or drinks all my colleagues, competitors, and clients I had gotten to know over my 13 years in the business, and generally savor my final year at work.
+On my firm’s dime, I would have gone on more international business trips.
+I would have taken out for lunch or drinks all my colleagues, competitors, and clients I had gotten to know over my 13 years in the business.
+Overall, I would better savor my final year at work.

 Instead, I now feel like I rushed my departure.
 I only came up with the concept of negotiating a severance in November 2011, five months before I ultimately did.
 Therefore, I made some mistakes like taking a week of vacation the year I left.
 This action ultimately resulted in me receiving a week’s worth of pay less in my severance.